-Ranking first place on the United Nations’ “Isolation Index,” it is the most secluded inhabited island in the world.
-In 1888, Chile annexed the island, which remains a territory of that nation to this day, belonging to the Chilean Valparaiso region.
-Although it is a distant 2,360 miles (3,800 kilometers) off the coast, Chile is the closest country to the island.
+Ranking first place on the United Nations’ Isolation Index, Easter Island is the most secluded inhabited island in the world.
+It lies in the southeastern Pacific Ocean in Oceania, and although it is still a distant 3,800 kilometres (2,360 miles) off its coast, Chile is the closest country to Easter Island.
+In 1888, Chile annexed the island, which remains a territory of the nation to this day, as part of the Chilean Valparaiso region.

-The kohau rongo rongo, as locals call it – also known as rongorongo scripture – is still an undeciphered text, consisting of glyphs carved on wood or tablets.
-Rongo rongo means “the great message” or “the great study.”
-So say the theories around Easter Island that the great leader, Hotu Matu’a, had 67 tablets that corresponded with the 67 Maori wisdoms – this included knowledge of astronomy and sailing.
+The kohau rongo-rongo, as islanders call it – also known as the rongo-rongo scripture – is still an undeciphered text, consisting of glyphs carved on wood or tablets.
+Rongo-rongo means ‘the great message’ or ‘the great study’.
+So say the theories around Easter Island that the great leader, Hotu Matu’a, had 67 tablets that corresponded with the 67 Māori wisdoms – this included knowledge of astronomy and sailing.
 However, the real meaning is still unknown to us as there was no contact with these inhabitants until the arrival of the Spaniards in 1770.